MrGlebw/Social-Network/README.md

 # Social Network

-This is a backend code for Social Network application.
+This is a backend code for Social Network application written using Spring Boot with reactive stack.

 ## Getting Started